Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Herman’s World of Sporting Goods: Though closing its doors earlier in this 30-year window (1996), this major East Coast "big-box" retailer was a primary destination for ski equipment, and its total liquidation permanently altered the regional ski market.

 The size and scope of the retail section has been greatly reduced since covid, and SIA began charging a (somewhat exhorbitant) fee for having the retail space.
-For that very reason, Country Ski and Sport started having its own mini-expo, in Hanover, MA, around the same time (usually a week earlier).
-Those two issues diluted the retail income at the Boston Ski Show significantly.
+For that very reason, Country Ski and Sport started having its own mini-expo, in Hanover, MA, around the same time of year (usually a week earlier).
+Those issues have diluted the retail income at the Boston Ski Show significantly.

 So, with that, SIA has seen fit to move the ski show to Mohegan Sun, and reduce the number of days to just 2 (November 14 and 15, 2026).

-With that, I have to ask, are we witnessing the end of the Boston Ski Show, or will hte mini-show in Hanover become it?
-The show in Hanover has placed itself in a position to become such an endeavor, by having some vendors/booths, which helps then understand the logistics of such a show- especially after having poached one of the key players from the original BEWI show, who has the knowledge and experience to put such a thing together.
+With that, I have to ask, are we witnessing the end of the Boston Ski Show, or will the mini-show in Hanover become it?
+The show in Hanover has placed itself in a position to become such an endeavor, by having some vendors/booths, which gives them the benefit of some understanding related to the logistics of such a show- especially after having poached one of the key players from the original BEWI show, who has the knowledge and experience to put such a thing together.

 For us, only time will tell- One shop is in a position to swoop in and take the honors of the Boston Ski Expo from SIA, because SIA decided to move the show away from Boston.